Praneet-Prabhanjan/Metagenomics/README.md

 **Key Features**

 **1. Kraken Software Suite**
 The Kraken software suite is a powerful tool for taxonomic classification of metagenomic sequences.
-It utilizes k-mer based approaches, which involve breaking down DNA sequences into fixed-length subsequences called k-mers.
+It utilizes k-mer-based approaches, which involve breaking down DNA sequences into fixed-length subsequences called k-mers.
 By comparing these k-mers to a comprehensive database, Kraken can rapidly and accurately classify sequences to provide insights into microbial communities.

 **Efficiency:** Kraken's k-mer strategy enables high-speed classification.
 **Accuracy:** Achieves robust results by leveraging a large database of known sequences.